 Video recording should be used whenever possible.
-The DSD and Police should develop specific requirements regarding how video recorded interviews are conducted.
+The DSD and Police, under the guidance of the Protocol Monitoring Committee, should develop specific requirements regarding how video recorded interviews are conducted.

 In circumstances where an interview will not be video recorded, the following guidelines should be followed: